dwhite25/MSG-CcGAN/README.md

 ## Scientific Motivation

-Numerical simulations of compact-object mergers can be computationally expensive, while gravitational-wave analysis often requires exploring waveform behavior across a multidimensional physical parameter space.
+Numerical simulations of BNS mergers can be computationally expensive and few such simulations consequently exist.
+Gravitational-wave detection partly relies on extensive databases of such simulations for matched filtering, however.
+There is therefore a need for creation of highly accurate simulations with high computational efficiency.
+Machine learning is a natural approach to this solution.

-This project investigated the use of a generative neural network as a surrogate model for binary-neutron-star waveform simulations.
-Rather than treating the signals as generic time-series data, the network was conditioned directly on physical parameters describing the simulated binary system.
+This project investigated the use of a **generative adversarial network (GAN)** as a surrogate model for binary-neutron-star waveform simulations.

 The long-term goal was to learn a mapping of the form